panyan7/panyan7.github.io/_pages/about.md

 I'm a junior undergraduate student at [Carnegie Mellon University](https://www.cmu.edu) [School of Computer Science](https://cs.cmu.edu).

-My research interest lies in the intersection of machine learning and theoretical computer science.
+My research interest is in machine learning and theoretical computer science.
+Specifically, I'm interested in designing provable algorithms for machine learning and data science and understanding the theoretical foundations of deep learning and non-convex optimization.

 For more information about my [CV](https://panyan7.github.io/cv/), [courses](https://panyan7.github.io/blog/2021/courses/) and [life](https://panyan7.github.io/personal/), feel free to explore this webpage.